kosmalex/tiny_processor/README.md

 #### Note
 Identation doesn't matter.
 Each instruction and label must be on a separate line.
 Comments are not supported.

 While the frame counter's count is not `0` the value of the animation register $x9$ stays the same.
 This is acheived by branching to the `skip` label @ the end of the loop's body.
 When the counter reaches `0` the inner body of the loop (start @ `la x1`) is executed.
 Here the value of the animation register is updated.
 To animate the 7-segment in a circular pattern a single bit shift is applied.
-If there is no more need to shift we initialize the animation register back to the value `1`.
-Below is a diagram indicating how the change of the animation registers value affects the output of the 7-segement display in this particular example.
+If there is no more need to shift, we initialize the animation register back to the value `1`.
+Below is a diagram indicating how the change of the animation register's value, affects the output of the 7-segement display.

 <p align=center> <img src="figs/TP-anim.png" alt="figs/TP-anim.png" width="700"/> </p>